GT Stewart are world class leaders in Criminal Appeals

 Is a member of your family, or a friend serving a prison sentence for a crime they did not commit?

-We understand that it is very easy for things to go wrong within the criminal justice system.
 Issues such as failures of disclosure, mistakes being made within the trial, or new evidence becoming available, may lead to an unfair trial and a defendant being convicted when they should have been acquitted, or being given a sentence which is manifestly excessive.

-GT Stewart’s criminal appeals team is supervised by Greg Stewart, a specialist in criminal appeals with over 25 years’ experience in criminal appeals litigation.
+Our criminal appeals team is supervised by Greg Stewart, a specialist in criminal appeals with over 25 years’ experience in criminal appeals litigation.
 He supervises a team of dedicated assistants who are united by their commitment to assist those persons within the criminal justice system who have been victims of miscarriages of justice.

 Permission is granted by the Judge who originally heard the case and whose decision you wish to Appeal or (if not sought from him, or sought and refused) you apply to the Court to which you are Appealing, for that Permission.
 Generally, in order to obtain that permission, the Judge will evaluate whether you have a real prospect of success in your Appeal.